-Net loan losses totalled EUR -40.2m (-15.4), of which the realised loan losses were EUR -6.9m (-3.2) in 2021.
+Net loan losses totalled EUR -20.3m (-40.2), of which the realised loan losses were EUR -6.2m (-6.9) in 2022.

-The increase in net loan losses is mainly driven by an update of the IFRS 9 model with more conservative loss data assumption.
-Management judgements of EUR 9.6m (7.1) have been booked in addition to the model based provisions.
+The IFRS 9 model was updated in 2021 with more conservative loss data assumptions which resulted in significant increase in the model based provisions compared to the previous years.
+Management judgements totalling EUR 24.9m (9.6) have been booked in addition to the model based provisions.
 The management judgement covers projected loan losses not yet covered by the IFRS 9 model and identified issues in the IFRS 9 model to be later covered in model updates.
 More information can be found in Note 9 "Net loan losses" and Note 11 "Loans and impairment".